 The Isle of Skye is one of Scotland’s most popular destinations.
-It may feel like a long drive to get there, but by adding in scenic pitstops along the way, you can turn the journey into a sightseeing adventure.
+It may seem like a long drive to get there, but by adding in scenic pitstops along the way, you can turn the journey into a sightseeing adventure.
 In fact, the journey through Scotland is almost as good as the destination!
 Keep reading to learn how to make the most out of driving to the Isle of Skye.

 Sights to See Along the Way